 Second appointment - Two weeks later, the temporaries will be removed and the bridgework tried in.
 Before final cementation, the bridge will be assessed, with your input, for marginal fit, colour and bite.
 Then a resin or luting cement will be applied, excess removed and oral hygiene instruction discussed to maintain a healthy, long lasting bridge.

-Arrange an appointment at The Northside Dentist to discuss porcelain bridges!
+Arrange an appointment at our Thornbury dentist to discuss porcelain bridges!